dojoengine/book/docs/pages/client/sdk/unity/example.md

+---
+title: "Dojo Unity Example Project"
+description: "Step-by-step guide for running the example project using Dojo Starter and dojo.unity"
+---

 # Example with Dojo Starter and dojo.unity

 This section provides a walkthrough for running the example from the dojo.unity repository using the `Dojo Starter` repository.